Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 If you’ve ever seen a Brussels Griffon walking around town, you may have lots of questions and comments.
 This Ewok-looking little dog is out of this world.
 They're a very small breed with a brachycephalic face and sprouts of hair that last for days.

-There are a few different kinds of Brussels Griffons in terms of appearance and the way that people understand them.
-In this article, we’re going to divulge all of the information that we know about this interesting breed.
+There are a few different kinds of Brussels Griffons in terms of appearance and how people understand them.
+In this article, we're going to divulge all of the information that we know about this interesting breed.

 Once you’re through reading, you can decide if it is a type of dog that would ever interest you in the future.
 Let’s get started.